A DMSA scan is a type of imaging test that uses special equipment to create pictures of part of the kidneys.

 What is a DMSA scan?

-During the scan, a special camera picks up the gamma rays and turns them into pictures.
+A scan with a special camera picks up the gamma rays and turns them into pictures.

 Why does my child need this test?